Banda Neira

-Banda Neira (also known as Pulau Neira) is an island in the Banda Islands, Indonesia.
+Banda Neira (or Pulau Neira) is an island in the Banda Islands, Indonesia.
 It is administered as part of the administrative Banda Islands District (Kecamatan Kepulauan Banda) within the Central Maluku Regency in the province of Maluku.
-To the south is the main town of the same name, which is the largest town in the archipelago with around 7,000 inhabitants.
+On its south end is the main town of the same name, which is the largest town in the archipelago with around 7,000 inhabitants.

 Geography

 The island has a length of about 3.3 km and a width of 1.3 km, with Mount Papenberg as the highest elevation at 250 m.
 It is located approximately 160 km south of the island of Seram.
 The island is at the center of the Banda Islands group, with the neighbouring island of Banda Api (essentially the cone of the volcanic Gunung Api) situated around 100 metres west, and Banda Besar (also called Lonthoir, formerly Lontar) being around 1.5 km to the south and east.
 Banda Api and Banda Neira form the centre and Lonthoir forms most of the surviving rim of a submerged caldera with a diameter of around seven kilometers.